 As of December 31, 2015, Revlon, Inc.'s authorized common stock consisted of 900 million shares of Class A Common Stock, with a par value of \$0.01 per share (the "Class A Common Stock"), and 200 million shares of Class B common stock, par value \$0.01 per share ("Class B Common Stock" and together with the Class A Common Stock, the "Common Stock").
-In October 2009, Revlon, Inc., amended its certificate of incorporation to: (1) clarify that the provision requiring that holders of its Class A Common Stock and holders of its Class B Common Stock receive the same consideration in certain business combinations shall only apply in connection with transactions involving third parties; and (2) increase the number of Revlon, Inc.'s authorized shares of capital stock from 1,120 million to 1,150 million.
-The holders of Class A Common Stock and Class B Common Stock vote as a single class on all matters, except as otherwise required by law, with each share of Class A Common Stock entitling its holder to one vote and each share of the Class B Common Stock are entitled to share equally in the earnings of the Company from dividends, when and if declared by Revlon, Inc.'s Board of Directors.
-Each share of Class B Common Stock is convertible into one share of Class A Common Stock are entitled to share of Class B Common Stock is convertible into one share of Class A Common Stock are entitled to share equally in the earnings of the Company from dividends, when and if declared by Revlon, Inc.'s Board of Directors.
-Each share of Class B Common Stock is convertible into one share of Class A Common Stock.
+In October 2009, Revlon, Inc., amended its certificate of incorporation to: (1) clarify that the provision requiring that holders of its Class A Common Stock and holders of its Class B Common Stock receive the same consideration in certain business combinations shall only apply in connection with transactions involving third parties; and (2) increase the number of Revlon, Inc.'s authorized shares of preferred stock from 20 million to 50 million and, accordingly, to increase the number of Revlon, Inc.'s authorized shares of capital stock from 1,120 million to 1,150 million.
+The holders of Class A Common Stock and Class B Common Stock vote as a single class on all matters, except as otherwise required by law, with each share of Class A Common Stock entitling its holder to one vote and each share of the Class B Common Stock entitling its holder to ten votes.
+The holders of the Company's two classes of authorized